dovilemik/OpenWeatherMapApi/README.md

 3. Select „Upload Files“ and find the file „OpenWeatherMapCurrent API testing.postman_collection.json“, then press „Open“.
 4. Confirm import by selecting button „Import“.

-Result: Collection should appear under the section „Collections“
+Result: Collection should appear under the section „Collections“.

 # Running the tests
 1. Press button „Runner“ in Postman in order to open Collection Runner.